Ninjarunner26/dotfiles/README.md

 - Waybar
 - Zsh

-Also includes wallpapers I use.
+Also includes wallpapers I use :3